raleel/mythras-srd/0005_Combat.md

 1. On his turn the attacker spends an Action Point, rolls against his Combat Skill, and notes the result.
 2. If desired, the defender spends an Action Point to Parry, rolls against his Combat Skill, and notes the result.
-3. The success level of the results areis compared as per a Differential Roll .Roll.
+3. The success level of the results is compared as per a Differential Roll .Roll.
 4. Any difference grants the successful combatant with the superior roll one or more Special Effects.
 5. If the attacker achieved a Success or Critical, they may roll weapon damage and apply their Damage Modifier (if any).
 If applicable, a Hit Location is determined for the blow.
 6. If the defender achieved a Success or Critical, reduce any damage inflicted according to the comparative sizes of the weapons involved.